Andrew5Pun/java-president-card-game/README.md

 # java-president-card-game
-Old Java game I made as a class summative.
+Java President Card game I made as a class summative.
 Requires HSA Console to be imported.